hermeticustux/script-fu/README.md

 # script-fu

-This is a simmple repo containig scripts that are mostly useless.
+This is a simple repo containig scripts that are mostly useless.

 ## Requirements

-You'll need to have the following items installed before continuing.
+You'll need to have the following items installed before continuing:

   * [Python](http://python.org): Use the installer provided on the Python website.